-Grade calculation: Final course grades will be determined on the following scale, based upon 800 possible points earned.
+Grade calculation: Final course grades will be determined on the following percentage scale.
 You will be able to keep track of your points throughout the semester in your Canvas grade book.
 If you find that you are not on track to achieve your desired grade, please make an appointment for additional help.
 Do not wait until the last set of modules to ask for help!
 And definitely don't wait until the semester is over, and then ask for your final grade to be "adjusted," or request that a special extra credit assignment be created for you.
-We are more than happy to help you individually with the course material, but you must earn your own points.
+We are more than happy to help you individually with the course material, but you must earn your own points among the opportunities provided to everyone.